 Recent and upcoming speaking events:

 Economics: Health and Behavioural.
-Workshop at Brighton and Sussex Medical School, Falmer, February 2019.
+Workshop at Brighton & Sussex Medical School, Falmer, UK.
+February 2019.

 Rethinking Economics: Workshop on An Introduction to Pluralist Economics: Behavioural Economics.
-Sussex University Pluralistic Economics Group, Falmer, April 2018.
+Sussex University Pluralistic Economics Group.
+Falmer, UK.
+April 2018.

-The Economics of Healthcare and Health-Related Behaviour; Day 1: The Economics of Healthcare; Day 2: Behavioural Economics and Health.
-Two day-long module workshops.
-Brighton and Sussex Medical School, Falmer, February 2018.
+Module on The Economics of Healthcare and Health-Related Behaviour; Day 1: The Economics of Healthcare; Day 2: Behavioural Economics and Health.
+Two all-day workshops.
+Brighton & Sussex Medical School.
+Falmer, UK.
+February 2018.

 Economics, Behavioural and Otherwise.
-Lancing College Economics and Business Society, Lancing, February 2018.
+Lancing College Economics and Business Society, Lancing, UK.
+February 2018.

 Change Minds or Change Behaviour?
 Can we be Nudged to Healthier Eating?
-Workshop for Brighton & Hove Food Partnership, Brighton, February 2017
+Workshop for Brighton & Hove Food Partnership, Brighton, UK.
+February 2017.

 Brave New World: Behavioural Economics, Brexit and Business: Complex Choices and Difficult Decisions.
-Workshop for MDHUB Leaders Event, Attenborough Centre, Falmer.
-October 2016
+Workshop for MDHUB Leaders Event.
+Attenborough Centre, Falmer, UK.
+October 2016.

 The Economic Crisis and the Crisis in Economics: Where does Behavioural Economics fit?
-Sussex University Pluralistic Economics Group, Falmer, March 2015
+Sussex University Pluralist Economics Group.
+Falmer, UK.
+March 2015.

 Is Behavioural Economics The New Social Marketing? (with V. Caisey).
 Social Marketing Conference: Changing Behaviour Through Communications.
 London, November 2011.